Articulate AnyMesh: Open-Vocabulary 3D Articulated Objects Modeling: Method

-After completing the stages of 3D segmentation and joint estimation, we obtain an articulated object with the correct structure.
-However, when the input mesh is a surface mesh, the result often remains flawed.
-Object parts segmented from surface meshes—lacking inner structures—inevitably suffer from occlusion, leading to incomplete part meshes with holes.
+After completing 3D segmentation and joint estimation, we obtain an articulated object with the correct articulation structure.
+However, when the input is a surface mesh, the result often remains incomplete.
+Parts segmented from surface meshes—lacking internal geometry—are prone to occlusions, resulting in incomplete meshes with holes.
+To address this, we introduce an optional post-processing step for surface meshes (primarily generated ones), where off-the-shelf 3D generation models are used for shape completion and texture generation, as illustrated in Section C of Figure~\ref{fig:pipeline}.

-To address this, we integrate a refinement step into our pipeline.
-This step completes occluded geometries, fills holes, and enhances texture quality by distilling 3D object geometry and texture priors from a geometry-aware 2D diffusion model into the articulated object using SDS loss \cite{poole2022dreamfusion}.
-The refinement process builds on Richdreamer \cite{qiu2024richdreamer}, which sequentially applies a normal-depth diffusion model and an albedo diffusion model to optimize the geometry and texture of 3D object, respectively.

-However, directly applying existing SDS optimization method \cite{qiu2024richdreamer} on articulated objects in fixed postures often causes parts to grow and overlap, resulting in artifacts when the object parts move.
-To solve this problem, we propose a novel optimization technique for articulated objects: randomizing the articulation configuration during optimization.
-In each optimization step, along with randomly sampling camera positions and diffusion timesteps, we also sample motion parameters (e.g., rotation angles and translation lengths) for each non-fixed part and apply these transformations.
-This approach ensures that most parts are exposed in certain poses, while overlapping geometry in one pose becomes evident as artifacts in other poses, allowing gradual optimization.
-Since the parts are already recognizable at initialization, the diffusion model preserves their semantics effectively, ensuring that the meaning and identity of the parts remain intact throughout the refinement process.